tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 `http://localhost:8080/page2` then they work as expected.
 Also going to `http://localhost:8080/anything-else` now shows a 404 message.

 Obviously this is a pretty pointless and limiting front controller but hopefully you now understand the theory behind it.

 Stop the webserver again by pressing `CTRL+C` in the terminal.

 ### Front Controllers using Apache

 In order to use a front controller with Apache you need to tell Apache where to find the PHP script to use for the application entry point.
-As of Apache version `2.2.16` you can simply add:
+As of Apache version `2.2.16` you can do this by simply adding:

 `FallbackResource /index.php`